Fay-Ok/InterviewPractices/README.md

 # Interview Practices
-I'm creating this repository for the interview challenges using C# language.
+This repository is for the interview challenges using C# language.